Middle East and North Africa: Greater Middle East

+MENAAP

+On July 1, 2025, the World Bank moved Afghanistan and Pakistan from South Asia to the Middle East and North Africa region, using the term MENAAP (Middle East, North Africa, Afghanistan, and Pakistan) for the larger group.

+MENAP

 From April 2013, the International Monetary Fund started using a new analytical region called MENAP (Middle East, North Africa, Afghanistan, and Pakistan), which adds Afghanistan and Pakistan to MENA countries.

 Now MENAP is a prominent economic grouping in IMF reports.